yirentang/seshat/README.md

 Here are some additional tips for using the forked version:
 1. The default location for the boost library is /usr/include/boost.
 You can change it in a -I flag in Makefile.
-2. Download the "nlohmann" folder from https://github.com/nlohmann/json and add it to your cloned/downloaded "seshat" folder.
-This adds supports for JSON in C++.

 SESHAT: Handwritten math expression parser